DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_overview.md

 DAFoam supports high-fidelity design optimization for a wide range of disciplines, e.g., aerodynamics, heat transfer, structure, and hydrodynamics.

-For most of the tutorials, first use this command for pre-processing:
+For most of the tutorials, run this command for pre-processing:

 <pre>
 ./preProcessing.sh